• Skip to primary navigation

 • Remove the bowl from the mixer.
 Stir in the blueberries.

 • Drizzle the ¾ cup cold buttermilk over the mixture and use a spatula to mix.
 Mix the dough until it just seems to hold together.
-If the dough still seems dry and isn't fully incorporating, add more buttermilk, a tbsp at a time.
+If the dough still seems dry and isn't fully incorporating, add more buttermilk, a tablespoon at a time.

 • Turn out the dough onto the floured surface.
 With a light hand, shape into a disc, about 1 ½ inch thick.